 We can build live edge wood doors with and without the natural live edges.
 We have a selection of barn door hardware styles and colors to choose from if you do not have the hardware on-hand.

 We have a limited selection of mantel stock available to be used for mantels.
 Mantel stock ranges from 3-6" thick.
 Some of our 2-3" slabs would work for mantels as well.
 Contact us for slabs thicker than 6".

 Do you sell table legs?

 We do sell a selection of high-quality steel and cast iron legs.
-View our PDF catalog here.
-We are working on making table legs available for purchase online soon.
+View our collection here.

 Can I supply my own table legs for projects?

 Yes!
 We can build custom projects using customer-supplied legs.
 You have the option of dropping them off at our store for mounting or choose to mount them at your own leisure.